yangyou95/yangyou95.github.io/index.md

 ## PUBLICATIONS & SCIENTIFIC PROJECTS

+#### (Accepted) Robust robot planning for human-robot collaboration.
+You, Y., Thomas, V., Colas, F., Rachid, A., and Buffet, O.
+Proceedings of The International Conference in Roboticsand Automation (ICRA) (2023)

 #### Solving infinite-horizon Dec-POMDPs using Finite State Controllers within JESP
 Y. You, V. Thomas, F. Colas, and O. Buffet.